DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

 - :class:`disnake.abc.GuildChannel`\*
 - :class:`disnake.Role`\*\*

-All the other types may be converted implicitly, similarly to :ref:`discord_converters`
+All the other types may be converted implicitly, similarly to :ref:`ext_commands_basic_converters`

 .. code-block:: python3